-If you want to learn how to make a YouTube thumbnail, there is no better time to start than now.
-Thumbnails are an essential part of growing a YouTube channel as it’s the first thing people see when they are searching for content.
+Thumbnails are an essential part of growing a YouTube channel as it’s the first thing people see when they are searching for content, and deciding what to click on.
 Here's how to make one.

 If your thumbnail is visually appealing, they’ll most likely click on it.
-In a competitive YouTube environment, the only initial difference between two creators doing the same type of content is their thumbnail.
-No pressure or anything… Let’s help you get started!
+In a competitive YouTube environment, the only initial difference between two creators doing the same type of content is their thumbnail, so it's important to optimize to increase your click-through rate.
+By getting more views, it's also likelier that YouTube suggests your content to others.
+Let’s help you get started!

 How to enable the custom thumbnail option